2024-25 Catalog

 Finite element approximations to the solution of differential equations of engineering interest.
 Linear and nonlinear examples from heat transfer, solid mechanics, and fluid mechanics are used to illustrate applications of the method.
 The course emphasizes the development of computer programs to carry out the required calculations.
 Must have knowledge of a high-level programming language.

-MECH 424 Unsteady Fluid Flows 3 Credits
+MECH 424 Unsteady Flows 3 Credits

 MECH 425 Analytical Methods in Dynamics and Vibrations 3 Credits